flurdy/blog/_posts/2019-04-07-to-paas-or-not-to-paas.md

 So no, PAAS is cheap, not expensive.

-However once you scale to _a lot_ of apps and nodes, and a lot of traffic on AppEngine for example, PAAS is then not no longer the most economical solution.
+However once you scale to _a lot_ of apps and nodes, and a lot of traffic on AppEngine for example, PAAS is then no longer the most economical solution.
 Though at that scale, nothing is cheap.